hasura/ndc-open-api-lambda/README.md

 ### Saving User Changes

 When re-running the codegen on already generated files, user changes in `functions.ts` can be preserved by adding an `@save` JS Doc Tag to the documentation comment of a function.
-This will ensure that that function is not overwritten and it will be added if missing in the newly generated `functions.ts`
+This will ensure that that function is not overwritten and the saved function will be added if missing in the newly generated `functions.ts`

 ### Usage without the DDN CLI